Team1157/site/src/projects.md

 <h2>Competition - MATE 2024</h2>
 <h3>Mako</h3>
 <img src="/img/Mako_Image_Bad.jpg?url" alt="Mako ROV from MATE 2024">
 <p>This year we went with a completely new design; Mako didn't have a conventional frame, instead utilizing a set of rails around the drybox which served as adjustable attachment points for the thrusters, camera, and manipulator.
-Designed for power and finesse over symmetry, Mako was capable of extremely fast forward movement and precise rotation.</p>
+Designed for power and finesse, Mako was capable of extremely fast forward movement and precise rotation.</p>
+<a href="/files/BoulderHighSchool_Robosharks_TechnicalDocumentation_2024.pdf" target="_blank" >Mako Technical Documentation</a>

 <h2>Competition - MATE 2023</h2>
 <h3>Bubbles</h3>
 <img src="/img/Bubbles!.jpeg?url" alt="Bubbles ROV from MATE 2023">
 <p>An iteration of the earlier Boxfish ROV, Bubbles utilized a similar frame structure, but with 8 thrusters placed at the corners of the frame, allowing for near-symmetrical movement in any orientation.
 Designed to have a pair of cameras and manipulators on both sides, Bubbles was able to quickly shift between tasks with ease, not requiring precious time to swing around to face the new focus.</p>
+<a href="/files/BoulderHighSchool_Robosharks_TechnicalDocumentation_2023.pdf" target="_blank" >Bubbles Technical Documentation</a>

 <h2>Competition - MATE 2022</h2>
 <h3>Boxfish</h3>
 <img src="/img/Boxfish.jpg?url" alt="Boxfish ROV from MATE 2022">
+<p>Our first design with an external frame, Boxfish was sturdy and robust, with a camera setup that gave an incredible view of our gripper, allowing us to easily and precisely manipulate surrounding objects.
+With 6 thrusters and modular buoyancy modules, Boxfish was a manuerverable, versatile robot.</p>
+<a href="/files/BoulderHighSchool_Robosharks_TechnicalDocumentation_2022.pdf" target="_blank" >Boxfish Technical Documentation</a>

 <h2>Competition - MATE 2021</h2>
 <h3>Hammerhead</h3>
 <img src="https://adabit.org/banner.jpg" alt="Hammerhead ROV from MATE 2021">
+<p>The team's first foray into the MATE ROV Competition, Hammerhead was a simple, yet capable design.
+With a variety of tools to complete task, including two manipulators and an extendable tape measure for reaching into tight spaces, Hammerhead blazed the way for all of our future designs.</p>
+<a href="/files/BoulderHighSchool_Robosharks_TechnicalDocumentation_2021.pdf" target="_blank" >Hammerhead Technical Documentation</a>

 <h2>Competition - FRC 2020</h2>
 <h3>Gary</h3>